Commander: Mack Maginnis

 honorguardpost16@gmail.com

-On Thursday, Mar 13, 2025, we performed Military Honors for Harold Fonte, a Navy Veteran and member of Post 16.
+On Sunday, April 27, 2025, we performed Military Honors for Vaughn Jordan, a Navy Veteran and member of Post 16.
 We bid Farewell, presented a Bible, did a Rifle Salute and played Taps in support of the Navy Honor Team.

-Participating were Bob Beatty, Doug Johnson, Jim Horn, Richard Mecom, Ignatius DeSandro, Gary Songy, and Rick Sunders.
+Participating were Doug Johnson, Richard Mecom, Ignatius DeSandro, and Patti Weston.

-On Thursday, Mar 20, 2025, we performed Military Honors for Sam Ford, a Navy Veteran and member of Post 16.
-We presented a Bible, bid Farewell with Memorial poppies, and did a Rifle Salute and played Taps in support of the Navy Honors Team.
+On Monday, May 12, 2025, we performed Military Honors for Jim Blossman, a Navy Veteran and member of Post 16.
+We bid Farewell, presented a Bible, and did a Rifle Salute in support of the Navy Honors Team.

 Richard Mecom